rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 ```

 Ah ha!
 This tells us that the `client` module is private, and this is the crux
 of the warnings.
-It's also the first time we've run into the concepts of
+It’s also the first time we’ve run into the concepts of
-'public' and 'private' in the context of Rust.
+*public* and *private* in the context of Rust.
 The default state of all code in
 Rust is private: no one else is allowed to use the code.
-If you don't use a
+If you don’t use a
 private function within your own program, since your own program is the only
 code allowed to use that function, Rust will warn you that the function has
 gone unused.